Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Threat scenarios

 \subsection{Flexibility measurement or schedule-based scenarios}

 Reliable measurements of flexibility assets are required for service planning, activation and verification.
-Besides \gls{SM} readings, additional data may come from devices such as \gls{PV} meters.
-To define the activation process, aggregators and flexibility asset owners typically agree on flexibility schedules.
+Besides \gls{SM} readings, additional data may come from devices such as photovoltaic meters.
+To define the activation process, aggregators and flexibility asset owners agree on flexibility schedules.